dsspreddy2/dsspreddy2/README.md

 # Hello, I'm Siva! 👋

-I'm a DevOps Engineer with expertise in cloud platforms, containerization, and System Administration.
+I'm a CLoud DevOps Engineer with expertise in cloud platforms, containerization, and System Administration.
 Here's a brief overview of my skills:

 - **AWS and Azure Cloud Services** ☁️
 - **Docker and Kubernetes** 🐳